Beginner Guide

 The Church is not an idea

-Catholics believe Christ founded a visible Church with worship, teaching, sacraments, authority, saints, sinners, wounds, and mercy.
+Catholics believe Christ founded a visible Church: worship, sacraments, and authority, full of saints and sinners, wounds and mercy.

 The Mass is the center